 Whatever we want to imagine could really have happened in there -- it can be every heist in every heist movie.
 Even the men still groaning and shouting accusatory spittle at their chromatic partners can’t agree on the details.
 After ruing it a while in the safe house, the stragglers try to collect their suspicions around a theme (sort of like Tarantino writing them do so).
 Madsen shows up with his icy psychopathy and things tempt to get real bloody interesting.

 But they can’t agree on whether they want to be incisive or superficial, ironically violent or un-ironically funny.
 The only thing the characters can agree on is how terrific “K-Billy’s Super Sounds of the 70s” is as it plays intermittently on contextual radios like video games do now when you’re looting rooms.
 Each song sounds prophetic but only if you don’t think about it, like it’s relevant and meaningful less for what it is than for being out of place here.
 That's Tarantino with films -- it started with Reservoir Dogs and it never stopped.
 His films are for a particular kind of film lover, who has a taste for film itself but not for one kind particularly.
 Even this early in his career, QT is enthusiastically transplanting things he likes into his scripts (if you've seen the 1987 Hong Kong heist film City on Fire, then Reservoir Dogs will give you a lot of deja-vu).
-He loves movies, and he tries to put them all in this one: that's how we get that brilliant plot device of the unseen heist, as a result of QT's inability to make a new film.
+He loves movies, and he tries to put them all in this one: that's how we get that brilliant plot device of the unseen heist, as a result of QT's inability to make just one movie.
 He can only refer to the others he's seen, and would do so to all of them if he could.
 But looking back at how QT became passionate and what energy he used to make this first movie, I'm wondering: when has Scorsese ever made a movie about an event that took place in someone else's movie?
 For someone whose entire body of work seems like a play on Taxi Driver, QT never quite makes it there.

 Reservoir Dogs is better than its contemporaries but not better than its inspirations, the kind of art you don’t understand but “appreciate.”
-Unlike QT’s Kill Bill, which is too busy not apologizing for being a movie to have a sermon hidden under its jumpsuit, this one acts obnoxiously like it has something to say even though it’s up to you to figure it out.
+Unlike QT’s Kill Bill, which is too busy not apologizing for being a movie to have a sermon hidden under its jumpsuit, Reservoir Dogs acts like it has something to say even though it’s up to you to figure it out.
 But it's the concept of acting that way that's the whole point: don't ask me the "meaning" of something like Reservoir Dogs because I can't give it to you.
 If you said it was a movie about suspicious men verbally flexing and glowering a lot, a Tarantino acolyte would say you missed the point.
 If you rambled on like Buscemi about its social contexts and emergent themes, Tarantino himself would call you a moronic academe.

-When asked about the film’s title in an interview for “Empire,” Tarantino said, “It’s just a perfect title for those guys, they are reservoir dogs, whatever the hell that means.”
-So is the title’s meaning hanging out on the corner of the credits reel with a “come hither” look too shaming to bring into the light?
-Do you have to put in the effort to get it to come over?
+When asked about the film’s title in an interview for Empire, Tarantino said, “It’s just a perfect title for those guys, they are reservoir dogs, whatever the hell that means.”
+So is the title’s meaning hanging out on the corner of the credits reel hoping you'll come over?
+Do you have to put in the effort to get it to come to you?
 Maybe it expects you to be that desperate (maybe QT always does).
-It feels like a movie made with a title picked because it sounded good, and though that conceptual burden can’t stop the inertia of a gore master’s well-acted inaugural effort, like everything else even the brutality feels like a screenwriter’s idiosyncrasy, more demanding to its captive audience than to its own purpose.
-It’s a line of code only the rest of QT’s career could possibly decrypt, and if you tried he'd probably never accept your answer.
+It feels like a movie made with a title picked because it sounded good, and though that concept can’t stop the inertia of a gore master’s well-acted inaugural effort, like everything else even the brutality feels like a screenwriter’s idiosyncrasy, more demanding to its captive audience than to its own purpose.
+Reservoir Dogs is a line of code only the rest of QT’s career could possibly decrypt, and if you tried he'd probably never accept your answer.
 The closest I could come to making him happy might be to say that it's about movies, whatever the hell that means.

 Image is a screenshot from the film.